RR-28023/imu-nano33/readme.md

   services on a virtual machine with a Raspbian OS (but note that the four services don't need to be on the same server as they communicate to each other over the network).

-  The initial configuration section below assumes that you already have installed and set up the basic configuration for the four services mentioned above, and only provides details on the adjustments needed to make them work over TLS or for this specific application.
+  The initial configuration section below assumes that you have already installed and set up the basic configuration for the four services mentioned above, and only provides details on the adjustments needed to make them work over TLS or for this specific application.

  ## Nano operating logic

- At the top of `imu_sensor.ino`  sketch the following parameters can be adjusted:
+ At the top of the `imu_sensor.ino`  sketch the following parameters can be adjusted:
  * `pubTopic`: topic where the IMU readings will be published
  * `subTopic`: topic where the Nano will subscribe to receive instructions
  * `threshold`: minimum gyroscope absolute value to consider that the Nano is moving, used when the Nano is